napari/napari/docs/explanations/rendering.md

 enough you can get the "spinning wheel of death" on Macs indicating the application is hung, which makes napari seem totally broken.

-If napari is being used as the basis for a custom application, it's not just image viewing that's blocked, the user's entire custom application is essentially unusable.
+Napari is very extensible and customizable and users can create what amounts to custom applications built on top of napari.
+So when the napari UI is blocked it's not just "image viewing" that's blocked, their whole application becomes unusable.

  For all of these reasons we'd like napari's GUI thread to never block.

 # Framerate

 Most screens refresh at 60Hz.
 To look and feel fully responsive a GUI application should strive to draw at 60Hz as well.
-If 60Hz is not possible, refreshing as fast as possible is desirable because the user experience degrades rapidly as the refresh rate gets slower:
+If 60Hz is not possible, however, refreshing as fast as possible is important because the user experience degrades rapidly as the refresh rate gets slower:

 | Framerate | Milliseconds | User Experience |
 | --------- | ------------ | --------------- |